Boğaziçi University: Dormitories

 The university has ten dormitories on its different campuses.
-Boğaziçi's First Men's and Women's Dorms are housed in some of the oldest buildings in the historic South Campus and offer students the chance to participated in the university's active social life.
+Boğaziçi's First Men's and Women's Dorms are housed in some of the oldest buildings in the historic South Campus and offer students the chance to participate in the university's active social life.

 There are also four dormitories on Boğaziçi's North Campus.
 The First and Second North Campus Dormitories were opened in 198, the former for female students, the latter for males.
 They have similar 1980s modernist architectural designs.
 The Third North Campus Dorm was opened for female students in 2010.
 The Fourth Dormitory of the North Campus has been in service since 2011, and mainly accepts graduate students.

 The Kilyos Campus Dormitories are approximately one hour's drive away from Boğaziçi South and North campuses.
 The First Kilyos Dormitory serves female students while the Second Kilyos Dormitory is for males.

 The Superdorm and Kandilli Dorms also provide accommodation to Boğaziçi University students.
 The Kandilli Dormitory for female students opened in 2017 on the Kandilli Campus.
 The waste water collected from the bathrooms at the Kandilli Dorm is reused in the toilet reservoirs after treatment.

+Music and sports festivals

+Taşoda Music Festival is organized by Boğaziçi University Music Club every spring.
+It is the most important amateur music festival held in Turkey and takes its name from Music Club's studio at the South Campus.
+Every May the Boğaziçi Sports Festival is held at the South Campus and other university venues.
+Usually, some 300 to 800 students from all over the world come to compete in various events.

 International rankings

-Boğaziçi University ranks first in Turkey and 197th internationally according to U.S. News & World Report 2021 Best Global Universities Rankings, and shares the fifth rank among Turkish universities according to the Times Higher Education World University Rankings of 2021 (internationally: 601 – 800).
+Boğaziçi University ranks first in Turkey and 197th internationally according to U.S. News & World Report 2021 Best Global Universities Rankings, and shares the fifth rank among Turkish universities according to the Times Higher Education World University Rankings of 2021, with a global ranking of 601–800.